 An emphasis on connection to the surrounding community shaped the design process.
-Positioned between Lillian Webb Park and the well-traveled Buford Highway, the 1.6-acre project hopes to become the centerpiece of the city’s ongoing mixed-use expansion efforts to stretch Norcross’ traditional downtown area toward Buford highway.
+Positioned between the park and the well-traveled Buford Highway, the 1.6-acre project hopes to become the centerpiece of the city’s ongoing mixed-use expansion efforts to stretch Norcross’ traditional downtown area toward Buford highway.
 The design strives to highlight the park adjacent to the project, featuring a flexible pedestrian plaza which conceals a 134 vehicle parking structure below.

 The building is designed to embrace the surrounding landscape, maximizing connection to the outdoors, and allow ample natural light to all interior spaces.
 The exterior façade drew inspiration from the speed of travel, offering smaller windows towards the heavily traveled vehicular thoroughfare and large glass walls facing the park.
 Long horizontal lines, accentuated by the unique Roman size brick walls, pull views in and out of the library towards the park which hosts concerts and walking trails as well as a vibrant fountain where children are often seen playing.